The Kilauea Volcano & how it affects Hedonisia

 As a result, high rise buildings, strip malls and other big development that have ruined much of Hawaii's natural beauty, is simply not feasible here.
 Property values are relatively low.
 This encourages idealistic people from around the world to move to Hawaii, buy land and start a community!
 (We would include ourselves in this category!)

 Like most of the communities in Lower Puna, living in a high lava zone area gives us a little less interference from county officials.
 This can perhaps explain why more intentional communities are located here than in much of the USA, Europe and the world in general.

-Update: As of May 4, 2018 the lava flow has destroyed or closed nearly all of the intentional communities in the region.
+The lava flow has now destroyed or closed nearly all of the intentional communities in the region.
 However, this area is so special that we will return and rebuild even better in the future

 Please Support our effort to rebuild our eco-community.